Logini228/VocaListener-Modern/README.md

 - September 2025: Figured out the direction.
 - December 30 2025: First prototype for SynthV working.

+## License
+MIT for free modyfying and distribution

 *Not a port of original VocaListener (Nagoya IT, ~2007), a fresh Python implementation.*